syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/radio-button/EJ2_ASP.NETCORE/getting-started.md

 ## Change the RadioButton state

-The Essential JS 2 RadioButton contains 2 states visually, they are as follows:
+The Essential<sup style="font-size:70%">&reg;</sup> JS 2 RadioButton contains 2 states visually, they are as follows:
 * Checked
 * Unchecked